kubeflow/kubeflow/README.md

 In order to quickly set up all components of the stack:

-Initialize a ksonnet app and install the KubeFlow components
+Initialize a ksonnet app and install the Kubeflow components

 ```commandline
 APP_NAME=my-kubeflow